-- 13.8 This rule 13.8 applies when a member (or a person claiming through a member) is mentally incapable.
-The board should treat that individual as mentally incapable when satisfied (after considering medical evidence) that the individual is incapable, through disorder or disability of mind, of managing their own affairs. - 13.9 When rule 13.8 applies, the board should deal with the individual's done eor deputy if: - 13.9.1 the individual lacks capacity (as described in the Mental Capacity Act 2005) for the purposes of the Co-operative and Community Benefit Societies Act 2014); and - 13.9.2 there is, for that individual: - 13.9.2.1 a donee of an enduring power of attorney (as described in the Mental Capacity Act 2005); or - 13.9.2.2 a donee of a lasting power of attorney (as described in the Mental Capacity Act 2005); or - 13.9.2.3 a deputy, appointed by the Court of Protection; and - 13.9.3 that donee, or deputy, has power for that individual for the purposes of the Co-operative and Community Benefit Societies Act 2014. - 13.10 In all other cases when rule 13.8 applies, the board may pay, to any person they judge proper, the value of that individual's shares, loans and deposits with the society.
-But first the board must be satisfied that: - 13.10.1 nootherperson has been appointed to administer that individual's property; and - 13.10.2 it is just and expedient to pay that person. - 14 Will members get a windfall if the society converts? - 14.1 The society may convert itself into a company, amalgamate with another society or company, or transfer its business to another society or company.
+13.8 This rule 13.8 applies when a member (or a person claiming through a member) is mentally incapable.
+The board should treat that individual as mentally incapable when satisfied (after considering medical evidence) that the individual is incapable, through disorder or disability of mind, of managing their own affairs.

+13.9 When rule 13.8 applies, the board should deal with the individual's donee or deputy if:

+13.9.1 the individual lacks capacity (as described in the Mental Capacity Act 2005) for the purposes of the Co-operative and Community Benefit Societies Act 2014); and

+13.9.2 there is, for that individual:

+13.9.2.1 a donee of an enduring power of attorney (as described in the Mental Capacity Act 2005); or

+13.9.2.2 a donee of a lasting power of attorney (as described in the Mental Capacity Act 2005); or

+13.9.2.3 a deputy, appointed by the Court of Protection; and

+13.9.3 that donee, or deputy, has power for that individual for the purposes of the Co-operative and Community Benefit Societies Act 2014.

+13.10 In all other cases when rule 13.8 applies, the board may pay, to any person they judge proper, the value of that individual's shares, loans and deposits with the society.
+But first the board must be satisfied that:

+13.10.1 no other person has been appointed to administer that individual's property; and

+13.10.2 it is just and expedient to pay that person.

+14 Will members get a windfall if the society converts?

+14.1 The society may convert itself into a company, amalgamate with another society or company, or transfer its business to another society or company.
 The society or company (into which the society converts, or with which it amalgamates, or to which it transfers its business) must have objects similar to those of the society.
-The procedures and conditions for that are in Part 9 of the Co-operative and Community Benefit Societies Act 2014. - 14.2 Members are not to benefit financially if the society converts, or transfers its business or is wound up (see rule 32).
+The procedures and conditions for that are in Part 9 of the Co-operative and Community Benefit Societies Act 2014.

+14.2 Members are not to benefit financially if the society converts, or transfers its business or is wound up (see rule 32).
 The society may make it a condition of membership that members sign a contract with the society prior to becoming a member, in such form as the society's directors require, by which members give up any personal financial benefit from conversion, or transfer, or winding up.

+The society may also make it a condition that for any members that were not previously subject to such a contract, that such a contract becomes a condition of their ongoing membership, subject to the agreement of members at an AGM and where relevant, the registration with the Financial Conduct Authority of any related rule amendments.